-- \ Compile the database of available historical observations (1957-1959) for remote mountainous river basin located in the zone of continuous permafrost with long-term streamflow series and pronounced changes of hydrological regime in recent decades. - \ Describe runoff generation processes; parameterize the hydrological model using compiled data and the results of previous regionalization of the model parameters. - \ Verify the model based on available observations of variable states of snow and frozen ground. - \ Verify the model by streamflow for the continuous period of observations (1956-2012). - \ Assess the ability of the model to reproduce the recent changes of streamflow. - \ Investigate the factors of streamflow changes using the hydrological model.
+\ Parameterize a hydrological model using compiled data and the results of previous regionalization of the model parameters.

+- \ Verify the model based on available observations of variable states of snow and frozen ground. - \ Determine if the model can reproduce observed streamflow over the period 1956-2012. - \ Assess the ability of the model to reproduce recent changes of streamflow. - \ Investigate the factors driving streamflow changes using the hydrological model.

-The novelty of the study is the approach that allow for continuous long-term simulations of streamflow and active layer dynamic in remote basin with complicated mountainous permafrost environment based on process understanding and scarce data of short-term observations conducted more than 60 years ago.
+The novelty of the study is the approach that allows for continuous long-term simulations of streamflow and active layer dynamics in a remote basin with complicated mountainous permafrost environment based on process understanding and scarce data of short-term observations conducted more than 60 years ago.